ROBINSON, Joan (1903-1983)

 Jacobin leader during the great French Revolution, and head of the revolutionary government in 1793-94.

 An automatic machine which replaces, in part or in full, human labor in some production process.
+In the sardonic illustration at the right, an industrial robot even operates the soup kitchen that dishes out the bleak meal for unemployed human workers.

 See also: AUTOMATION